pmckenz1/smood/README.md

 [Maxent](https://biodiversityinformatics.amnh.org/open_source/maxent/) is a java application that models the suitability of grid cells in a landscape using observational data (in our case, from [GBIF](https://www.gbif.org/)) and environmental background layers (in our case, from [WorldClim](https://www.worldclim.org/)).

-#### Citation

-Steven J. Phillips, Miroslav Dudík, Robert E. Schapire.
++ Steven J. Phillips, Miroslav Dudík, Robert E. Schapire.
 [Internet] Maxent software for modeling species niches and distributions (Version 3.4.1).
 Available from url: http://biodiversityinformatics.amnh.org/open_source/maxent/.
 Accessed on 2019-11-25.

 ## Installation